stephanepechard/autodc/README.md

     source bootstrap

 to create and enter the virtualenv, get the dependencies and start being able to use **autodc**.
+If you just need to install it on the current machine, type:

+    mkdir -p ~/bin && cp autodc.py ~/bin && sudo cp 100-autodc.rules /etc/udev/rules.d/

-Then, configure the `fabfile.py` file and deploy the code over the machines you configure it to with:
+If you need to deploy the files over many computers, configure the `fabfile.py` file and deploy the code over the machines you configure it to with:

     fab deploy